 An early example is Chris Crawford’s “Balance of Power” (which he made using his severance for a company he was just laid off from).
 It is set in the Cold War, and is a criticism of the structures that support war, power, and the use of nuclear power.
 Crawford said Bob Dylan’s song “Blowin‘ in the wind” was an influence on making this game promoting peace.

 Gonzalo Frasca’s game September 12th puts you in the position of killing terrorists, only to find killing does not actually reduce the number of terrorists, it increases them.
 The New York Times described September 12th as “An Op-Ed composed not of words but of actions”.

 MolleIndustria’s games are all designed for culture jamming.
 A popular example is “Unmanned”, a critique of drone warfare and masculinity.

-The 2013 “Papers, please“ game gives us moral decisions us an immigration officer around supporting our own family and being humane to others – it is in some ways documenting the tensions of working in paramount reality for the sake of an income.
-It was a critical and commercial success, within 3 years of release (back in 2016) had sold over 1.8 million units and won numerous awards.
+The 2013 “Papers, please“ game gives us moral decisions as an immigration officer around supporting our own family and being humane to others – it is in some ways documenting the tensions of working in paramount reality for the sake of an income.
+It was a critical and commercial success, and within 3 years of release (back in 2016) it had sold over 1.8 million units and won numerous awards.
 A short film has just been released too.